AlejandroTuzzi/TUZZI-ByPass/README.md

 ✅ Key parameters:

 Field	Description
-reddit_url_path	The trailing part of the Reddit post URL (e.g. r/AskReddit/comments/abc123) execution_count	Controls whether to fetch again or use cached result include_dates	If enabled, displays dates in the post and comments
+- reddit_url_path:	The trailing part of the Reddit post URL (e.g. r/AskReddit/comments/abc123)
+- execution_count:	Controls whether to fetch again or use cached result
+- include_dates:	If enabled, displays dates in the post and comments
+- max_comments:	Limit of items requested from Reddit’s API (max: 400). ⚠️ This does not guarantee that many usable top-level comments will be returned.

 - **Input `execution_count`**